Skip to content

 What Are the Different Types of Attrition?

 We always advise our clients to advocate for cumulative attrition at the lowest feasible percentage in their hotel contracts.
-These days, achieving 80% is typically the best you can do.
+These days, achieving 80% is typically the best you can do for your room block.

-Let’s explore the different types of attrition and how they can impact you.
+Let’s explore the different types of attrition and how they can impact your room block.

 Nightly Attrition

-Nightly attrition means you are committed to utilizing a certain percentage of the rooms in your block each night.
+Nightly attrition means you are committed to utilizing a certain percentage of the hotel rooms in your room block each night.

-For example, if you have a block of 100 rooms on a Friday night with an 80% nightly attrition rate, you will be responsible for paying for 80 rooms, whether they are filled or not.
+For example, if you have a room block of 100 rooms on a Friday night.
+With an 80% nightly attrition rate, you will be responsible for paying for 80 rooms, whether they are filled or not.

 Cumulative Attrition